• Skip to main content

 Hiking trail in Winter Park, Colo.
 Photo: Joel Tonyan

-Tucked away on the western side of the Continental Divide over Berthoud Pass, Winter Park and neighbor Fraser are the gateway to Grand County.
-This remarkable region of expansive views offers a tremendous amount of recreation year round, with several campgrounds and dispersed camping options to accommodate summer travelers.
+Tucked away on the western side of the Continental Divide over Berthoud Pass, Winter Park and Fraser are gateways to camping in Grandy County.
+This remarkable region of expansive views offers several campgrounds and dispersed camping options to accommodate summer travelers.

 The camping near Winter Park starts on Berthoud Pass, which connects Highway 40 with Interstate 70 at Empire, which is close to Idaho Springs.
 You can access various hikes and outdoor recreational activities within the surrounding Arapaho National Forest.
 In the summer the main tourist draw is Winter Park Resort, which offers a fun-for-all-ages alpine slide (closed for summer 2020) and Trestle Bike Park.
 Neighbor Fraser seems to border downtown Winter Park, only a few minutes northwest on Highway 40.